 Global Private Aircraft Market Overview And Statistics For 2024-2033

-LANDON, GREATER LANDON, UNITED KINGDOM, September 19, 2024 /EINPresswire.com/ -- The private aircraft market has experienced robust growth in recent years, expanding from $26.15 billion in 2023 to $28.01 billion in 2024 at a compound annual growth rate (CAGR) of 7.1%.
+LONDON, GREATER LONDON, UNITED KINGDOM, September 24, 2024 /EINPresswire.com/ -- The private aircraft market has experienced robust growth in recent years, expanding from $26.15 billion in 2023 to $28.01 billion in 2024 at a compound annual growth rate (CAGR) of 7.1%.
 The growth in the historic period can be attributed to rising demand for business travel increasing need for private aircraft, growing wealth among high-net-worth individuals boosted private jet purchases, increasing global economic growth, rising frequency of international travel expanded the market for long-range private jets and increasing adoption of fractional ownership programs made private flying more accessible.

 What Is The Estimated Market Size Of The Global Private Aircraft Market And Its Annual Growth Rate?